kriekprinsloo/frontaria_games/README.md

 This is a collection of short text-based games written in python.

 ## What's Fronteria?
-Fronteria is the mythical world fulled with tech, big corporations, and the urge to get more money...
+Fronteria is the mythical world fulled with tech, big corporations, and the urge for everyone to get more money...

 ## So how do I play?